iamfatima/ISTleic_a/distribution_company/README.md

-Project made in a group during the Fall semester of 2020.
+Project made during the Fall Semester of 2020/2021 for the class Programming with Objects.
+Final Grade: 17.04/20